openworkload/openworkload.github.io/index.md

 We appreciate all your contributions.
 If you are planning to contribute back bug fixes, please do so without any further discussion.
 If you plan to contribute new features, Sky Port improvements, or new gates and terminals, please open an issue and discuss the feature with us.

 We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.
 All the software we develop is licensed under the BSD-3-Clause license.
+Our code of conduct can be found [here](https://github.com/openworkload/swm-core/blob/master/CODE_OF_CONDUCT.md).